Paraloid™ B-72 and its uses in Fossil Preparation

 Repeated brushing of a surface is suitable to apply the Paraloid.
 You have to be quite quick because if you apply too little, especially if your goal is consolidation, the acetone will evaporate and the Paraloid will create a barrier layer on or close to the surface preventing further consolidation.

-When brushing Paraloid on, you can encounter two problems
+When brushing Paraloid on with a regular paintbrush, you can encounter two problems: